 The board members and officers of the Jewish Scholastic Press Association represent journalists, educators and Jewish thinkers based in cities around the United States.
 Here are their photos and short biographies.

 Joelle Keene is the Founding President and Executive Director of the Jewish Scholastic Press Association.
-Since 2003, Ms. Keene has taught music and journalism at Shalhevet High School in Los Angeles, where she advises the school’s newspaper and website, The Boiling Point and shalhevetboilingpoint.com, and directs its co-ed a capella choir, the Choirhawks.
+From 2003 through 2024, Ms. Keene taught music and journalism at Shalhevet High School in Los Angeles, where she advised the school’s newspaper and website, The Boiling Point and shalhevetboilingpoint.com, and directed its co-ed a capella choir, the Choirhawks.

-The Boiling Point has won scores of national awards for writing, design, website and multimedia coverage, among them Gold and Silver Crowns from the Columbia Scholastic Press Association; Online Pacemaker and Print Pacemaker Finalist awards from the National Scholastic Press Association, the George Gallup Award and Sweepstakes awards from the Quill & Scroll Honorary Journalism Society; and numerous Simon R. Rockower Awards from the American Jewish Press Association, of which The Boiling Point is the only student member.
+During her tenure, the Boiling Point won scores of national awards for writing, design, website and multimedia coverage, among them 11 Gold and 2 Silver Crowns from the Columbia Scholastic Press Association; Online Pacemaker and Print Pacemaker Finalist awards from the National Scholastic Press Association, the George Gallup Award and Sweepstakes awards from the Quill & Scroll Honorary Journalism Society; and numerous Simon R. Rockower Awards from the American Jewish Press Association, of which the Boiling Point is the only student member.

-Ms. Keene has been designated a Master Journalism Educator by the national Journalism Education Association.
+Ms. Keene has been designated a Master Journalism Educator by the national Journalism Education Association since 2014.
 She is a graduate of Columbia University’s Graduate School of Journalism and worked for the Tacoma News-Tribune, Seattle Times and Los Angeles Herald-Examiner, winning national, state and local awards for education coverage and investigative reporting.
-She later served as Associate Editor of OLAM Magazine and her work has appeared in the Los Angeles Times, chabad.org, Reform Judaism, and Conversations: The Journal of the Institute for Jewish Ideas and Ideals, among other publications.
+She later served as Associate Editor of OLAM Magazine and her work has appeared in the Los Angeles Times, Reform Judaism Magazine, chabad.org, and Shema Bekolah,

-Susan Freudenheim, JSPA treasurer, is executive director of Jewish World Watch, a nonprofit that fights genocide and mass atrocities through education, advocacy and projects on-the-ground in conflict areas.
-From 2006 to 2011, she was executive editor of the Jewish Journal, where she oversaw the newspaper’s online and weekly editorial staff.
+Susan Freudenheim, JSPA treasurer, is the former executive director of Jewish World Watch, a nonprofit that fights genocide and mass atrocities through education, advocacy and projects on-the-ground in conflict areas.
+From 2006 to 2011, Ms. Freudenheim was executive editor of the Jewish Journal of Los Angeles, where she oversaw the newspaper’s online and weekly editorial staff.
 Prior to the Journal, she spent 13 years as an editor and staff writer at the Los Angeles Times, including serving as a longtime arts editor, a senior position in the Times’ Calendar Section.
 Susan has also written for the New York Times and other national magazines and newspapers.
 One of JSPA’s founding board members, Susan has served as a judge of the Jewish Scholastic Journalism Awards since 2017.

 Lisa Hostein became the Executive Editor of Hadassah Magazine in November 2015, making her the first female journalist to lead the 100-plus year-old publication.
 Earlier she served nearly 15 years as editor in chief of JTA, the global Jewish news agency based in New York, and eight as the executive editor of the Jewish Exponent in Philadelphia.
 Lisa is a board member of the American Jewish Press Association, where she has long served on the executive committee and received the Award for Distinguished Service to Jewish Journalism, and this year became its official representative to JSPA’s board.
 She has won numerous awards from the Pennsylvania Newspaper Association, the Philadelphia Press Association and the American Jewish Press Association (AJPA) and led her staffs to dozens of awards as well.
 A longtime observer and chronicler of political, religious, social and demographic developments in American Jewish life, she also has traveled widely and written about Jewish communities in Tunisia, Turkey, Argentina, France, India, the former Yugoslavia and elsewhere.

-Talya Tsuna is currently the Director of Student Advancement and College Guidance at both the boys and girls campuses of the Feinstone Yeshiva of the South — made up of a boys high school, a girls high school and a co-ed lower school, where she advises the middle school’s Junior Journal and also teaches Hebrew, Jewish History and English.
-She piloted a Gan Ivri Hebrew language immersion program, wrote a high school Hebrew language curriculum and currently advises the high school’s co-ed Model UN team.
+Talya Tsuna, JSPA secretary, is the incoming Director of College Guidance at Barkai Yeshiva High School in Brooklyn, N.Y., after 27 years as Director of Student Advancement and College Guidance at both the boys and girls campuses of the Margolin Hebrew Academy – Feinstone Yeshiva of the South in Memphis, Tenn., where she advised the high school Model UN team and the middle school’s newspaper and taught Hebrew, Jewish History and English.
 She has been an active member of JSPA and has brought students to the yearly convention since 2014.

 Marshall Weiss, Board Member Emeritus, is the founding Editor-in-Chief and publisher of the Dayton Jewish Observer in Ohio and is the author of Jewish Community of Dayton, a detailed account of the history of the city’s Jewish community from the 1840s until 2000.
 One of JSPA’s founding board members.
 Mr. Weiss served as president of the American Jewish Press Association, the umbrella organization for Jewish news media in North America, from 2012 to 2015, and initiated AJPA’s ongoing co-sponsorship of JSPA.